 Starting with Český Krumlov which is a small dreamy city in South Bohemia and a couple of hours south of Prague.
 The beautiful centre is now recognised as a Unesco World Heritage Site since 1992, and this is partly due to its authentic well-preserved layout and castle-city design.
-When visiting check out the State Castle (a national monument) which overlooks the city and provides incredible views.
+Find a place to stay in the centre and when visiting check out the State Castle (a national monument) which overlooks the city and provides incredible views.
 Also, head to my post on photo spots in Český Krumlov for some of the best locations for taking photographs.

 In Moravia is the beautiful baroque city of Olomouc which is the sixth-largest city in the Czech Republic.
 It was for centuries one of the most important cities in the country and a residence of the Czech Monarchy.
 Similar to Prague (mentioned below), the city has an old medieval astronomical clock that is built into the Town Hall.
 The city is also home to a 32 meter high Holy Trinity Monument which is now recognised as a Unesco Monument.
 The monument consists of 18 sculptures of saints, 12 light-bearer figures and various other elements.
 A few other attractions in the city include Saint Wenceslas Cathedral, which has the second-highest spire in the Czech Republic at 100.65 meters, as well as Archbishop’s Palace and various museums.

 An absolutely stunning destination is the Bohemian Switzerland National Park which is easily accessible for day trips from Prague.
 The national park actually passes into Germany with the German side being called Saxon Switzerland National Park.
 On the day tours available with Northern Hikes you would have the possibility to go on a beautiful boat ride along the river Kamenice and through Edmund Gorge, as well as see the park from one of the many fantastic viewpoints such as Pravcicka Gate which is the most famous.